Program Director: Laura Matthew, Ph.D.

 Only two courses may be taken in a single discipline for the minor.
 Four total disciplines must be represented in student course work.
 Eighteen credit hours are required to complete the minor.
-Students must complete one Race and Ethnic Studies course, a minimum of two Latinx Studies courses and up to three Latinx Studies electives.
-The required Race and Ethnic Studies course provides students with the critical methodology needed to proceed in this field.
-Following the completion of this requirement, students are prepared to undertake course work devoted to Latinx content according to their disciplinary interests within the field.
+Students must complete two required Latinx courses, a minimum of two Latinx Studies primary courses, and two Latinx Studies electives.
+The required Latinx and Comparative Race and Ethnic Studies courses provide students with the critical methodology needed to proceed in this field.
+Following the completion of this requirement, students are prepared to undertake course work devoted to Latinx content while exploring other disciplinary interests within the field.

 |Comparative Race and Ethnic Studies|

 |Introduction to Race, Ethnic and Indigenous Studies|

 |Latinx Studies Primary Courses - Complete two of the following:||6|